Paris Métro Line 12: Developments to the present

+On 23 April 1930, a collision was caused by human error close to the Porte de Versailles station.
+A train moving north was stopped before a red signal between Porte de Versailles and Convention stations.
+A second hit it hard from behind, the driver passing two stop signals at full speed.
+Two people were killed, and numerous injuries were reported.

 On 12 July 1928, the Seine general council decided to extend the Métropolitain by 1.5 km, taking it beyond the limit of Paris so that line A would serve the town of Issy-les-Moulineaux with two new stations.
-Work began in 1931 and led to the relocation of Porte de Versailles station further from the city, the new station being set up with two platforms staggered by 40 m.
+Work began in 1931 and led to the relocation of Porte de Versailles station further south, the new station being set up with two platforms staggered by 40 m.
 The platforms of the old station were removed and sidings were installed to house trains not in use.
 The extension comprised only two stations with 75 m long platforms, terminating at standard two track station, followed by a reversing area.
-On 24 March 1934, the southern extension to Mairie d'Issy was inaugurated, the same day as that of line 1 to Château de Vincennes.
+On 24 March 1934, the southern extension to Mairie d'Issy was inaugurated, the same day as the line 1 extension east to Château de Vincennes.

 On the night of 20 April 1944, during the Liberation of Paris, the freight station of Porte de la Chapelle and the RATP central workshop on rue Championnet were bombarded.
 The former, which is also the line's terminus, was severely damaged though hasty repairs returned it to service a few days later.

 The line was equipped with a centralised control room in 1971.
-In 1977 the use of MF 67 rolling stock allowed the inauguration of Automatic Train Control on Line 12.
-A project to extend the line northwards began in 2007.
-The first phase of the extension is to Front Populaire, which was opened to the public on 18 December 2012.
-A further extension, via Aimé Césaire to Mairie d'Aubervilliers, opened on 31 May 2022.
+In 1977 the arrival of MF 67 rolling stock allowed the inauguration of Automatic Train Control on Line 12.